datacamp-content-public/courses-sentiment-analysis-with-python-violeta-misheva/slides/chapter_1_11bedc6349d6ea75bdb16ef8a9289b1f.md

 `@script`
-We start with a basic and crude, but often quite helpful method, called bag-of-words.
-A bag of words approach describes the occurrence, of frequency, of words within a document, or a collection of documents.
+We start with a basic and crude, but often quite useful method, called bag-of-words.
+A bag-of-words approach describes the occurrence, or frequency, of words within a document, or a collection of documents (corpus).
 It basically sums down to building a vocabulary of all the words occurring in the document and keeping track of their frequencies.

 ---